scvae/scvae/README.md

 ## Installation ##

-This tool is not available as a Python package yet.
-In the meantime you will first need to install its dependencies by yourself.
+You will first need to install its dependencies by yourself.
 This can be done by running

-	$ pip install numpy scipy scikit-learn kneed tensorflow-gpu tensorflow-probability-gpu pandas tables beautifulsoup4 stemming matplotlib seaborn pillow
+	$ pip install numpy scipy scikit-learn tensorflow-gpu tensorflow-probability-gpu pandas tables matplotlib seaborn pillow

 (If you do not have a GPU supported by TensorFlow, install the standard version by replacing `tensorflow-gpu` and `tensorflow-probability-gpu` with `tensorflow` and `tensorflow-probability`, respectively.)

 After this, you can clone this tool to an appropriate folder:

 	$ git clone https://github.com/chgroenbech/scVAE.git

+You can now install it by running

+	$ pip3 install -e scVAE

 ## Running ##